varigence/docs/bimlflex/user-guide/server-installation.md

 ## Installation Media

-The Varigence BimlFlex custom SSIS Components are open source and available for download from the [Varigence BimlCatalog GitHub repository](https://github.com/varigence/Bimlcatalog)
+The Varigence BimlFlex custom SSIS Components are part of the BimlCatalog open source project and components and code are available for download from the [Varigence BimlCatalog GitHub repository](https://github.com/varigence/BimlCatalog)

 Varigence provides a batch file installer for the components suitable for deployments to servers.
 The installer is packaged in SQL server version-dependent zip.